 Matthew 25:19-21 "After a long time the lord of those servants came and settled accounts with them.
 So he who had received five talents came and brought five other talents, saying, 'Lord, you delivered to me five talents; look, I have gained five more talents besides them.'
 "His lord said to him, 'Well done, good and faithful servant; you were faithful over a few things, I will make you ruler over many things.
 Enter into the joy of your lord.'”

-Here, again, good, as in “good and faithful servant,” is agathos.
+Again, good, as in “good and faithful servant,” is agathos.
 And here, a man—not a tree, or piece of fruit—is being called good.
 So a man could be good in the sense of agathos as well.
 Here, he is a good and faithful servant.
-And, he is good because he fulfilled the tasks that his master had given him to do.
+He is good because he fulfilled the tasks that his master had given him to do.
 His master had said, “I want you to take these talents, and I want you to use them.”
 And, he would have an accounting when he returned.
-And this particular servant took him seriously; he went about his business; he did is properly the way that he had been instructed to do it; and when the master came back and asked him the accounting of it, he showed him that he had actually done what had been required of him.
+This particular servant took him seriously; he went about his business; he did it properly the way that he had been instructed to do it; and when the master came back and asked him the accounting of it, he showed him that he had actually done what had been required of him.
 He had been required to produce more from what he had, and he had done so.
 He had doubled it.
 And now, his five talents had been increased to ten.

-So, again, in the same way that the tree was good in that it did what it was designed to do, here a man is called good because he did what had been asked of him.
-So, his actions were beneficial to growth, and so he was a good man in the sense of being obedient to his master’s commands and instructions.
+In the same way that the tree was good in that it did what it was designed to do, here a man is called good because he did what had been asked of him.
+His actions were beneficial to growth, and so he was a good man in the sense of being obedient to his master’s commands and instructions.

 And so, when He returns, hopefully He will say to us, “Well done, good and faithful servant!
 Because you have taken what I have given you and increased it”—meaning you have grown and overcome; you have produced the fruit that He wants to see in you.